The Sentimental Bloke: Rediscovery

 A 1952 fire in a Melbourne film library destroyed all but two boxes of film archives.
 The boxes revealed a complete 35mm nitrate positive of The Sentimental Bloke, which the following year were sent to a Sydney laboratory for duplication on to new 16mm acetate stock.
 The original nitrate copies were believed to have been destroyed in the 1960s.
 The new print was screened at the 1955 Sydney Film Festival to great acclaim, although Longford was not invited, as the organisers did not realise he was still alive.

 The film also screened at the 1987 Cannes Film Festival.

 An original 35mm negative of the film was discovered in 1973 at the Film Archive at George Eastman House International Museum of Photography and Film in Rochester, New York.
 The canisters had been mislabelled as The Sentimental Blonde but were discovered by luck.
 The film was the U.S. version which had some scenes deleted and included intertitles for the American audience.
 It was however, a better quality print than any of the Australian copies, and provided a base for a complete restoration.

 The National Film and Sound Archive commenced on a full restoration project for the film in 2000 using the various pieces of archive material available.
 The project included colour tinting as close as possible to the original.
 This 'new' version premiered at the 2004 Sydney Film Festival and has played at the 2005 London Film Festival.
 It has since been released as a two DVD set which includes a booklet describing the film's history.

+To celebrate the film's 100th anniversary, the National Film and Sound Archive commissioned musician Paul Mac to compose a new score to accompany the film.
+It was performed live by Mac during screenings.